-Macs: Apple's extended support contracts are "AppleCare," which is available as a monthly or one-time purchase for a maximum of three years.
+Macs: Apple's extended support contracts are "AppleCare," which is available as a monthly or one-time purchase for a maximum of three years upfront.
+If you make a one-time purchase of AppleCare, you can often buy additional years annually after your initial contract term expires.
 Apple does not offer onsite repair technicians, relying instead on their network of retail stores.